 5:00 pm Check-in, Welcome Reception

-Join your fellow global educators for a delightful start to an incredible weekend.
+Join your fellow global educators for wine and snacks to kick off an incredible weekend.

 Introduction to the Weekend: